Table of contents

 What is machine condition monitoring?

-Machine condition monitoring is a process of checking the status of the machinery during its normal operation.
+Machine condition monitoring is a process of checking the status of the machinery during its regular operation.
 It consists of data acquisition, data processing, and data comparison with trends, baseline, and representative data from similar machines.

 Machine condition monitoring background